BinaryGenius/up-n-running/README.md

 # Hello 👋 let's get started.

+*Disclaimer this script was made with fedora workstation/silverblue in mind you'll need to change the script to suit your distro.*

 The script sets custom keybinds using keybind.ini so make one using this command.
 ```
 dconf dump / | sed -n '/\[org.gnome.settings-daemon.plugins.media-keys/,/^$/p' > keybinds.ini